michaelkourlas/voipms-sms-client/HELP.md

 # Account

 This app requires access to the VoIP.ms API in order to retrieve messages from your VoIP.ms account.
-To facilitate this, go to the VoIP.ms [API Configuration menu](https://www.voip.ms/m/api.php) and:
+Go to the VoIP.ms [API Configuration menu](https://www.voip.ms/m/api.php) and:
 * enable API access for your VoIP.ms account;
 * set an API password (which is **distinct** from your account password); and
 * set the list of approved IP addresses to "0.0.0.0".